Last updated on March 23, 2026

 Inventors' Fair | Illustration by Jonas De Ro

-Good lands in Commander are often just good lands, but there are some lands that aren’t as good in other formats that shine here.
-For example, slow lands and check lands are typically a little slow or inconsistent for quicker formats, but in Commander when games go long they work a lot better.
+Good lands in Commander are often just good lands in general, but there are some lands that aren’t as good in other formats that shine here.
+For example, slow lands and check lands are typically a little slow or inconsistent for quicker formats, but they work a lot better in Commander when games go long.

 Fetch lands, or other lands that allow you to search your deck, are also especially helpful since a 99-card deck needs to be thinned out a lot more than a 60-card one.
 While these lands are still great in other formats, they’re especially good in Commander.